openmc-dev/openmc/docs/source/methods/physics.rst

 Probability tables in the ACE format are generated from the UNRESR module in NJOY following the method of Levitt.
-A similar method employed for the RACER and MC21_ Monte Carlo codes is described in [Sutton]_.
+A similar method employed for the RACER and MC21_ Monte Carlo codes is described in a paper by `Sutton and Brown`_.
 For the discussion here, we will focus only on use of the probability table table as it appears in the ACE format.

 Each probability table for a nuclide contains the following information at a number of incoming energies within the unresolved resonance range: